skupriienko/skupriienko/Readme.md

 My professional interests are quite broad and include software engineering, programming, data analitics, data science – to name just a few.
 I prefer a knowledge that will remain relevant over the years.

 Fully implemented and launched an educatioanal project with 100000+ month audience.
+Instituted previously nonexistent project management guidelines within organization to improve ability to meet time lines, budgets and objectives.

 ### Tech Stack